 If you would like to camp in the public areas, but still need to use the facilities in the ACA (for example the wheelchair recharging) you are free to do so.
 Contact us once you are onsite and we will advise you.

-Registering for the Accessible Camping Area (ACA)
+APPLYING for the Accessible Camping Area (ACA)

-Please note that use of the ACA is separate from the application for a two-for-one ticket for a Personal Assistant, you would still need to fill out the form to apply for space in the ACA.
+Please note that use of the ACA is separate from the application for a free carer ticket for a Personal Assistant, you would still need to fill out the form to apply for space in the ACA.
 You do not have to camp in the ACA if you have received a free ticket, and should only do so if you feel you need the facilities to help you enjoy your visit to Shambala.
 Similarly if you do not qualify for a two-for-one ticket but feel you need to use the ACA you can still register for a place.

 The ACA is for use by people who are disabled under the terms of the Equality Act 2010.
 Temporary injuries and pregnancy are not regarded as disability.
 If you are not sure if you qualify, please email us and we will try to advise you.